 Along with basic personal and business information, advertisers may also need to complete Business Operations Verification (BOV) and meet updated ad disclosure requirements, especially in regulated industries

-6 ways how Google Ads Transparency Centre can help you
+6 ways how Google Ads Transparency Center can help you

-Google Ads Transparency centre provides ample information about your competitors’ ad strategy.
+Google Ads Transparency center provides ample information about your competitors’ ad strategy.

 - You can figure out the format of the ads they are running frequently